brankalakic/ipc/README.md

 # Project Description

-This project implements a server and a client application for coding challenge: link.
+This project implements a server and a client application for coding challenge: https://gist.github.com/osamakhn/a20088c2cc45447ecd941ca121a8358b.
-The server was based on the multithreaded server with named pipes as provided here: link.
+The server was based on the multithreaded server with named pipes as provided here: https://docs.microsoft.com/en-us/windows/desktop/ipc/multithreaded-pipe-server and the client on the code from: https://docs.microsoft.com/en-us/windows/desktop/ipc/named-pipe-client.

 The server runs an infinite thread and waits for client commands.
 As they arrive, it creates a thread for each of the commands.
 After the command is performed, the thread exits.

 The client can connect and make synchronous and asynchronous calls to the server.
 It makes asynchronous calls to the server by generating a new thread and running a command.
 Synchronous calls run in the calling thread.

-Methods for sending strings and doubles are implemented on the client as well as method for getting them from the server.
+Methods for sending to and getting from server for strings and doubles are implemented.
 Strings and doubles are stored at the server in two maps (one for each data type).
 The maps are indexed using keys of type double.

 Pipename can be passed as an input variable to all the commands.
 Right now pipename is hard-coded in the main at the client side.
 Server starts a pipe in its main with a hard-coded name as well.

-Client can instantiate classes on the server that have been registered at the server.
-Each objects must inherit from a class BaseClass that was implemented as part of the project.
+Client can instantiate classes on the server after they have been registered at the server.
+In order to be registered, the classes must inherit from class BaseClass that was implemented as part of the project.
 When a class is registered, an object is created from it and stored into a map.
 A client instinatiates an object by cloning that initial object and storing it in a different map.

 Client can access methods and attributes on the server through virtual methods reflectMethod and reflectAttribute.
 These methods must be implemented for each registered class.

 Class Car was created and inherits the BaseClass.
-This class is used to demonstrate object instantiation and running methods and getting attributes on the server remotely from the client.
+This class is used to demonstrate remote object manipulation by the client.

 # Building and Running Server and Client